1 Rebooting Your Future

 • PATHWAY: By choosing your own path through this course, you can Go Your Own Way.
 (Buckingham 1977) Collect evidence of the parts you care about with stackable microcredentials while you loop your own lifelong learning loops, see chapter 19

-1.12.2 Your future is signposted
+1.12.2 Your Future is Signposted

 Some career resources claim (or imply) that they are the all you will need to solve a particular problem or worse: solve all of your problems!
 Just buy this book, do this course, watch these videos, listen to this podcast, pass this test and all your problems will go away!
 Rather than continue this trend, this book signposts some of the most useful resources, see figure 1.11.